southampton/linuxdesktopdocs/docs/fortran.rst

 List of compilers
 -----------------

-Several C and C++ compilers are available on the Linux desktop platform:
+Two different compilers are available:

 * gFortran (Part of the GNU compiler collection)